tanoconsulting/euts/README.md

 Q: Why not use the Docker containers definition from eZPlatform?

-A: Because we have to be able to test against eZPublish-Community, as well as eZPlatform 1 and eZPlatform 2
+A: Because we have to be able to test against eZPublish-Community, as well as eZPlatform 1 and eZPlatform 2, which do not come with Docker Containers in their source code

 Q: why can't I install the Test Stack via Composer?